ME495-EmbeddedSystems/hw3group-HockeyBot/hockeybot/README.md

 ## **Hardware Requirements**
 This project requires the following hardware components:
 * RealSense Camera: realsense-ros can be installed with `apt install ros-humble-realsense2-camera`
-* Franka Emika Panda Robot
+* Franka Emika Panda Robot ([Panda Robot](https://nu-msr.github.io/ros_notes/ros2/franka.html))
 * Air-hocket Table (include puck, puddle)
+* To connect to the robot, plug in the ethernet from the robots workstation PC into the ethernet port on the users computer.
+* The hardware must be set up by connecting the RealSense camera via USB cable.

 ## **Contents**
 1. The `hockeybot` package contains the following nodes: